 It'll shift your focus from the road.
 Commonly, you'll use one hand to scratch your eye to try and get rid of the bug that may be stuck behind your eyelids.
 However, this directly contradicts one of the previous safety tips (always keep both hands on the handlebar).

-Not only can a pair of riding sunglasses protect you from annoying flies and bugs, it can also protect your vision from a blinding summer sun.
+Not only can a pair of riding sunglasses protect you from annoying flies and bugs, but it can also protect your vision from a blinding summer sun.

-If you don't want to get a dedicated pair, pull out a cheap pair of sunglasses and you'll at least be somewhat protected.
+If you don't want to get a dedicated pair, pull out a cheap pair of sunglasses, and you'll at least be somewhat protected.